rachelnadia/week-four/journal.md

 Oh, so this is how this class is going to be.
 Every week I feel like I am getting a little bit closer to understanding, and then the new week comes and it throws me off.
 This week I went through each exercise twice and went back to catch up on the material from previous week to make sure I understand the purpose of the work I am doing.
 It's still a work in progress, but I was somewhat successful!

+One thing that I think can get lost in historical argumentation through digital history is the emotion.
+TTim Hitchcock said that digital history is about more than words on a page.
+Digital history includes sounds, objects, and space, he continued.
+I think it is important to remember that these histories that we look at exist in a larger context than the medium they are taken in.
+It is important to remember that these histories were people's real lives.
+As a new digital historian, it is easy to get bogged down in the words.
+Primarily for me, using AntConc was difficult to extract meaning from the words rather than just the words themselves.
+I am confident that this will come with further exploration of the tools but with keeping in mind the greater context of these histories.

+I feel one of themost important aspects of digital history is what Hitchcock said about studying new things.
+Digital technologies open up a world full of possibilities.
+They can be better used when we identify new things to study rather than imposing new methods on older studies.

+What digital history can do for us is make this transition between the microscope and macroscope much more efficient.
+It is much easier to click back and forth between two links when you think you have found an argument rather than reresearch everything.
+This means that there may be an opportunity with digital history for new arguments and analysis just simply becasue of the ease of use.

+But what is especially important to remember is what Matthew Lincoln describes as confabulation.
+When doing digital history work it is crucial that you note what you think your arguments are along the early stages of your work.
+As Lincoln shows, it is very easy to draw a conclusion from a completed work, but if the work is done incorrectly, that seemingy logical conclusion will be inaccurate.